wackerow/etherealforest/src/posts/2024-07-10-Sketches-Toward-a-Theory-of-the-Protocol-Underground.md

 ---
-title: Sketches Toward a Theory of the Protocol Underground
+title: OPRG Bulletin #2: Sketches Toward a Theory of the Protocol Underground
 publishDate: July 10, 2024
 ---